daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 This field populates the subject alternative name (san) of the certificate so you don't get an error if you use the short name instead of the FQDN.

 -**VMCA name**: Put a name that is relevant to you.
-It will be the issuer of the solution user and ESXi certificates later on.
+It will be the issuer of the solution user certificates later on.
 I used "xav.lab-VMCA".

 2 files are created at the location you specified.
 The certificate signing request (vmca_issued_csr.csr) and the private key (vmca_issued_key.key).